 The pharmacy offered a range of additional services including flu vaccinations.
-The patient group direction for the current flu vaccination service was printed and signed by pharmacists delivering the service.
+The patient group direction for the upcoming flu vaccination service had yet to be released.
 The pharmacy had all the required equipment to run the vaccination services.
 The pharmacy offered the NHS New Medicines Service.
 Pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.

-The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS) and received regular referrals, from both NHS111 and GP practices.
+The pharmacy was registered to receive referrals as part of the NHS Pharmacy First service and received regular referrals, from both NHS111 and GP practices.
+The pharmacy also saw walk-in patients.
 Appropriate records of advice and supply were made.
+The pharmacy had the associated paperwork, including patient group directions, available.
+But these had not all been signed by pharmacists who provided the service.
 The pharmacy supplied opioid replacement medicines to a large number of people.
 The RP liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.
 The pharmacy used the Methameasure system to dispense methadone liquid.

-The pharmacy team was aware of the risks associated with people becoming pregnant whilst taking sodium valproate as part of the Pregnancy Prevention Programme (PPP).
+The pharmacy team was aware of the risks associated with people becoming pregnant whilst taking sodium valproate and topiramate as part of the Pregnancy Prevention Programme (PPP).
 The pharmacy team took care not to apply labels over the warning cards on the boxes of valproate products when dispensing.
-The pharmacy team were aware of the new requirement to only dispense valproate in original packs to ensure people receiving it could see the warning about the risks of becoming pregnant whilst taking it.
-The RP had regular conversations with the people at risk who were prescribed valproate to ensure they were on adequate contraception.
+The pharmacy team were aware of the requirement to only dispense valproate in original packs to ensure people receiving it could see the warning about the risks of becoming pregnant whilst taking it.
+The RP had regular conversations with the people at risk who were prescribed valproate and topiramate to ensure they were on adequate contraception.